5 exciting ways we’re getting renewable energy from waste

 5. Farm waste

-Fraser Valley Biogas in Abbotsford and Seabreeze Dairy Farm in Delta are two of FortisBC’s first RNG suppliers.
-Dicklands Farms in Chilliwack will soon be making RNG as well.
-These farms use their own agricultural waste, along with other local organic waste to create RNG.
-As a byproduct of the RNG process, they’re also able to create a nutrient-rich digestate which becomes fertilizer for local crops, creating a sustainable loop of food, waste and energy.
+Our farm suppliers use their own agricultural and livestock waste, along with other local organic waste to create RNG.
+As a byproduct of the RNG process, they also create a nutrient-rich digestate that becomes fertilizer for local crops, creating a sustainable loop of food, waste and energy

 Charting a path to 2050

-We commissioned Guidehouse Inc., a leading global consulting firm, to chart a viable path for BC to achieve the provincial government’s commitment to reducing greenhouse gas emissions to 80 per cent below 2007 levels by 2050.
-Guidehouse experts concluded electrification combined with the natural gas system could achieve that target for $100 billion less than using electricity as the only energy source.1
+We commissioned Guidehouse Inc., a leading global energy consulting firm, to chart a viable path for B.C. to achieve the provincial government’s commitment to reducing GHG emissions to 80 per cent below 2007 levels by 2050.
+Guidehouse experts concluded a diversified pathway, with gas and electricity systems working together, could achieve that target for $100 billion less than using electricity as the only energy source.4

 Interested in signing up for RNG, or learning more?